isomerpages/mha-hdg/index.md

       image: /images/G2_1.jpg
       button: Proceed to Gallery Two
       url: /galleries/seeking-what-is-common
-      title: SEEKING WHAT IS COMMON
+      subtitle: SEEKING WHAT IS COMMON
   - infopic:
       description: Singapore’s common spaces are a central building block of religious harmony.
 Take a look at how the state, the community and the individual